cxcorp/js-to-flasm-as2-compiler/README.md

 I'm modding an old Flash game and I got tired of writing ActionScript bytecode by hand.
 Luckily, ActionScript 2 is extremely similar to JavaScript (since AS2 partially conforms to the ECMAScript 4 spec) so I can just use [`@babel/parser`](https://babeljs.io/docs/en/babel-parser) to parse my source as JavaScript into an AST, and then emit the bytecode from the AST.

-The compiler will only support a subset of JS/AS2 features I need, and the project reserves the right to butcher semantics of the language to make it easier to implement.
+The compiler only supports a subset of JS/AS2 features I need, and the project reserves the right to butcher semantics of the language to make it easier to implement.
 Development will also progress only when I find features I want to implement to make my life easier.

 The compiler also simulates the stack to document the current stack as comments to the right of each line to make manual verification easier.
+If a branch or branchIfTrue opcode is reached (an if-else or a loop), the simulator skips rest of the function/context.
+Inner functions are simulated with their own stacks.
 Code statements are also added as comments before the bytecode for said statement.

 ## Example